 And as each of the girls reveals a dark secret of their own, perhaps the truth is the killer is closer than they think…just a whisper away…

-This is an okay quick read.
+MY REVIEW: This is an okay quick read.
 Four college friends, all artists, decide to vacation on a secluded Alaskan island for the summer to concentrate on their art.
 When they arrive, they discover the “mansion” where they thought they would be staying is a run-down relic.
 Other than a few outbuildings, it’s the only property on the island.
 Also unexpected—one of the girls’ drug-addicted brother is there, along with his latest girlfriend.

 The story is told from alternating viewpoints of these six characters, all in first person.
 As the book progresses, the reader learns each of the characters has secrets tucked in their backgrounds.
 When murders start taking place, I settled in for an “And Then There Were None” Agatha Christie type story.
 Was there a killer on the island, or could the killer possibly be among them?